Last updated February 5th, 2025

 bcrypt.
 We also do the same with all API access tokens.

 - Our main servers are in Virginia, USA at Amazon's US-East data center.
 We also keep encrypted backups of data in other locations within the USA in case anything happens to the Virginia data center.
-Even though GDPR is a European regulation, it does not require that data be hosted physically within the EU (see the point on the EU-US Privacy Shield below).

 - We regularly perform external vulnerability scans and application penetration tests to monitor the status of our security efforts.